Pece17/IoTBeacon/README.md

 - Pekka Hämäläinen - Project worker and secretary
 - Joni Mattsson - Project worker

+# Ubuntu server

+(add text, specifications etc?)

-# Ubuntu server initialization (work in progress, make a one big heading? add under headings for more steps?)
+## Ubuntu server initialization (work in progress, make a one big heading? add under headings for more steps?)

 We made a bootable Linux USB stick with Kingston 8GB flash drive using Rufus 3.8 to create an ISO-image with Xubuntu 16.04.3